Kurotsuki no Yaergnacht: Reception

 Following the release of the first volume, a Weekly Shōnen Magazine representative claimed that the series had the fastest reprint decision for a first volume within the past ten years.
 The series' promotional video was watched over 800,000 times on Twitter.

+The series was ranked fifteenth in the Nationwide Bookstore Employees' Recommended Comics list of 2026.
+The series was ranked eleventh in the print category at the twelfth Next Manga Award in 2026.